 If your client is deportable, you should expect USCIS to refer him/her for removal proceedings.
-In June 2018 USCIS issued a policy memo that significantly expanded the grounds for USCIS to issue an NTA.
+USCIS issued a policy memo in June, 2018 that significantly expanded the grounds for USCIS to issue an NTA.
 It supersedes all prior policy memoranda on the topic.
 In effect, the new memorandum implements Executive Order 13768 to initiate proceedings "against all removable aliens."
-Relevant to applications for naturalization, USCIS will now issue NTAs in all cases:
+The new standards include:

-- If USCIS denies the applicant's naturalization application on good moral character grounds based on the criminal offense, it must issue an NTA if the applicant is also removable. - If the applicant is deportable under INA § 237 (i.e. pre-11/29/1990 aggravated felony, deportable offense outside of GMC period, inadmissible at time of adjustment or admission), USCIS will issue an NTA unless it exercises prosecutorial discretion through a multistep process.
-The adjudicating officer, a "Prosecutorial Review Panel" composed on attorneys from multiple agencies, and head of the relevant office (for example, the Field Office Director or Service Center Director) must all agree.
+- If USCIS denies the applicant's naturalization application on good moral character grounds based on the criminal offense, it must issue an NTA if the applicant is also removable. - If the applicant is deportable under INA § 237, USCIS will issue an NTA unless it exercises prosecutorial discretion through a multistep process.
+Several parties must agree to not refer for deportation, including the adjudicating officer, a "Prosecutorial Review Panel" composed on attorneys from multiple agencies, and head of the relevant office (for example, the Field Office Director).

-In practice, this will result in USCIS issuing NTAs in virtually all cases involving a removable noncitizen.
-For more information, see the June 28, 2018 USCIS Policy Memorandum entitled "Updated Guidance for the Referral of Cases and Issuance of Notices to Appear (NTAs)".
+In practice, this will result in USCIS issuing NTAs in virtually all cases involving a removable non-citizen.
+For more information, see the June 28, 2018 USCIS Policy Memorandum entitled "Updated Guidance for the Referral of Cases and Issuance of Notices to Appear (NTAs)."